ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

 Millennium Fellowship Project: The Richard Lowell Weaver Heart Attack Awareness 5K

 I will continue to advertise and have people sign up.
-I will then measure my impact by the amount of people that show up to the 5K and the amount of money that I am able to raise and donate to the American Heart Association in memory of my dad.
+I will then measure my impact by the amount of people that show up to the Walk and the amount of money that I am able to raise and donate to the American Heart Association in memory of my dad.
 My goal is to raise over $2,000 to donate, and possibly have this be an annual event.

 About the Millennium Fellow